Vaccine recipients in Ontario

 Figure 1 — Vaccine data for Ontario

-- Nova Scotia is 5th, with 64.4% of its population vaccinated.
+- New Brunswick is 6th, with 72.8% of its population vaccinated.

-To catch up to Nova Scotia, Ontario would have to give 73,666 vaccine doses to new people.
+To catch up to New Brunswick, Ontario would have to give 235,730 vaccine doses to new people.

 “Vaccinated” is a little ambiguous.
 Both vaccines currently used in Canada require 2 doses (several weeks apart) to be fully effective.
 However, receiving 1 dose is partially effective, and indicates how quickly we are dispensing vaccines.